urwrstkn8mare/galaxy-riot-integration/README.md

 ## Todo

 Any help (and feedback about this project) would be appreciated!
+If you want to add something or do a task feel free to do it and I'd appreciate a pull request.

-- [ ] Add Mac support (I'm currently working on this but ETA is not soon.)
+- [ ] Add Mac support (right now it is too time consuming to fit in with school)
-- [ ] Automatically determine path to `RiotClientServices.exe`. (need to parse target path from Windows shortcuts.
-Spoiler alert - it's hard)
+- [ ] Automatically determine path to `RiotClientServices.exe`. (need to parse target path from Windows shortcuts. spoiler alert - it's hard)
 - [ ] Not require start menu shortcuts to be available. (can't figure this out)
 - [ ] Support friend recomendation and presence. (this may or may not be possible though)
 - [ ] Maybe changed the formatting of the code to something other than [Black](https://github.com/psf/black).
 Its consistent but not as nice as some other styles of formatting.